 If you were injured in a bike collision, an Indiana bicycle accident lawyer could review your case to determine whether you may be entitled to receive compensation.
-A personal injury lawyer could fight to protect your rights as a bicyclist and help you move forward after an injury.
+A tenacious personal injury attorney could fight to protect your rights as a bicyclist and help you move forward after an injury.

 Bicyclists, too, must follow special rules of the road when they are “proceeding at less than the normal speed of traffic.”
 They must ride in the right-hand lane as close to the curb as possible unless making a left turn or in situations where the road conditions make it unsafe to remain close to the curb.
 In addition, they must properly signal when they are stopping, slowing, or making a turn.

 If it is alleged that a bicyclist’s conduct contributed to the cause of an accident, his or her share of fault will not prevent recovering damages unless the injured cyclist’s actions are more than 50 percent to blame for causing the injury.
 When there are multiple causes of an accident, the state’s comparative negligence rule may reduce the amount recovered by an amount proportionate to the fault.

 For example, in a car accident case, if the court finds the driver of a car to be 80 percent responsible for passing too close, and the bicyclist 20 percent responsible for riding too far to the left, then the court would decrease the cyclist’s damage award by 20 percent.

 To recover compensation, an injured bicyclist must demonstrate that another person acted in a negligent or deliberately wrongful manner.
 In addition, the cyclist must show that the negligent or wrongful conduct was the cause of the injuries and other losses.